Protean-Labs/subgrounds/README.md

   }
 }
 ```
+Note: For an explanation of why the `xf608864358427cfb` alias is present in the query string, see `GraphQL Aliases` in the `Notes` section at the end of the README.

 ### FieldPaths as arguments
 Notice in the previous example that the `FieldPath` `aaveV2.Borrow.timestamp` was used as the value for the `orderBy` argument when creating the `borrows` variable.
 With Subgrounds it is possible to use such `FieldPath` objects as GraphQL arguments in specific cases (as is the case with `orderBy`).
 They can also be used with the `where` argument to create a filter:
 ```python